Conditions of Participation for Academic Institutions

 Participants will be able collect miles/kilometres for their university wherever they cycle.
-In order to make sure that only cycled trips will count for the contests, the following filters on the average speed, the maximum speed and the total length of each recorded trip will be applied.
+In order to make sure that only trips by bicycle will count for the contests, the following filters on the average speed, the maximum speed and the total length of each recorded trip apply.
 Average speed: 30 km/h, maximum speed: 45 km/h, maximum length: 80 km.
 In case a participant joins the ABC after its start, all trips tracked before joining (but after the start of the ABC) will count if they pass the above mentioned filters.

 Features Within the App

 Within the ABC, the Naviki app will be used for recording trips, displaying leaderboards and managing staff's and students' participation.
 All app features required for participating in the ABC are free of charge.
 The Naviki app provides a route-tracking service and it uses a recording algorithm that considers time, location and velocity in such a way that the track is recorded with an ideal balance between accuracy and battery consumption.
 Tracking is available offline.
 It requires access to GPS.
 Users can see the list of his or her own trips, join the ABC as well as his or her university, faculty and team and see the leaderboards described above.
 The Naviki app is available in the following languages: English, Italian, French, German, Lithuanian, Swedish, Spanish, Catalan, Hungarian, Polish, Dutch, Danish, Czech, Arabic, Turkish.

 A contest administration backend will be available.
-Participating universities and colleges can optionally take over the role of an ABC administrator for their institution via a backend (experience has shown that this is not necessary).
+Participating universities and colleges can optionally overtake the role of an ABC administrator for their institution via a backend (experience has shown that this is not necessary).
 Such a university contest admin has access to all trips from all participants of his or her university, can ban trips (this operation will remove the trip from leaderboards) and can ban selected participants of his or her university or college from the ABC.